unikraft/docs/content/en/docs/contributing/licensing.md

 ## Unikraft License

-Unikraft is licensed under [BSD-3-Clause](#), a permissive license which allows for re-use with modification provded that the license header remains.
+Unikraft is licensed under [3-Clause BSD license](https://opensource.org/licenses/BSD-3-Clause) (SPDX short identifier: `BSD-3-Clause`), a permissive license which allows for re-use with modification provided that the license header remains.
 This ensures that copyright and authorship remain in-tact and credit is given where credit is due, but allows Unikraft's code to be re-used for other purposes.
-This license enables the wider community to ...
+This license enables the wider community to reuse Unikraft source code for any use case they desire, provided authorship notice is preserved.

 ### Copyright Notices

 Unikraft is organized into libraries where each might be individually licensed.
 In general, each source file should declare who is the copyright owner and under which terms and conditions the code is licensed.
 The main license of the project is the following `BSD-3-clause`s.
 It applies in particular to source code files that do not declare a license and where there is no license information file (e.g., files `LICENSE`, `COPYING`) placed in the same or corresponding root folder.

 ```txt
 Copyright (c) YYYY, Copyright Holder.